TheJacksonLaboratory/FunDataR/1_R_primer/lesson2.md

 x[1000]                              ## NA is 'missing value'/unknown
 x[length(x) + 1] <- length(x) + 1    ## any expression that yields needed index works
+x                                    ## NA used to fill in missing values

 ```